Which types of alcohol are vegan and are those drinks less harmful to your health?

 However, the best way to make sure that a drink is 100% vegan is to ask the manufacturer.

-“There’s already a comprehensive online directory at Barnivore where vegans submit replies from manufacturers which are then double checked by those behind the website,” she says.
+“There’s already a comprehensive online directory at Barnivore.com where vegans submit replies from manufacturers which are then double checked by those behind the website,” she says.

-“Some alcoholic drinks are also labelled – look out for our Vegan Trademark which guarantees that no animal products have been used.”
+“Some alcoholic drinks are also labelled.
+Look out for our Vegan Trademark which guarantees no animal testing and no animal ingredients in the products carrying its logo.”

 Many people choose a vegan diet for health reasons.
 But just because vegan beer or wine contains no animal products that doesn’t mean it’s healthier than other types of alcoholic drinks.
 This is because it is the alcohol they contain which poses the biggest risk to your health.